stg-tud/apsa/2019/OPAL/1-OverviewAndAnalyzingBytecode.md

 ^ - The Bytecode Representation framework provides a high-level object-oriented representation of  Java Bytecode which is well suited for simple analyses which do not require the tracking of data-flow information.
-^   - The constant-pool is resolved to facilitate pattern matching ^   - Standard Java and Scala Invokedynamic instructions are rewritten ^   - Control-flows are normalized
+^   - The constant-pool is resolved to facilitate pattern matching ^   - Standard Java and Scala `invokedynamic` instructions are rewritten ^   - Control-flows are normalized

 ^ - Abstract Interpretation Framework is a very lightweight framework for the abstract interpretation; currently it is primarily useful for intra-procedural analyses.